EN NL

 Context

-On 13 April 2018, the international community within the International Maritime Organization (IMO) agreed on a climate agreement for the maritime sector.
-The IMO proposal is along the same lines as the 2015 Paris Agreement, and has the following objectives:
+On 13 April 2018, the international community in the International Maritime Organization (IMO) had already agreed on a climate deal for the maritime sector.
+This had the following objectives:

-An absolute reduction of greenhouse gases of at least 50% in 2050 (compared to 2008).
-This should be followed by a total phasing out of greenhouse gases (including CO2) as soon as possible in the second half of this century.
+3. An absolute greenhouse gas reduction of at least 50% by 2050 compared to 2008, with the phase-out of greenhouse gases (including CO2) occurring as soon as possible in the second half of this century.

 The challenge

-The KVNR is holding talks with various relevant parties (government, technical suppliers, banks, ports and shippers) to see how the shipping sector can further reduce its CO2 emissions.
-Within this configuration, it is important to establish what the various parties can do for each other to achieve this.
-For example, round table discussions with ports and shippers will soon be set up to discuss further ways to jointly improve the carbon footprint of shipping activities.
-The aim is to set up a few concrete partnerships and put them into practice.
+In addition, the KVNR office is in ongoing discussions with various relevant parties (government, technical suppliers, banks, ports and shippers) to identify how the shipping industry can further reduce emissions of CO2 and other greenhouse gases.
+Indeed, it is important to establish what the parties can do for each other to achieve this.